 - In the “About Me” section of your profile, include a donation panel.

-- Utilize a tool like Nightbot or Moobot to advertise your contribution link in the discussion.
+- Utilize a tool like Nightbot or Moobot to advertise your contribution Details in the discussion.

 - You can sell in-stream services to encourage viewers to make donations.